Montana Center for Inclusive Education

 - Currently receiving SSI or SSDI benefits and want to work?

 - Wondering how returning to work would affect your Social Security benefits?

 - Working part-time and thinking about transition to full-time work?

 We can help you understand your options and support your decisions about returning to work.

 Each WIPA program has Community Work Incentive Coordinators who:

 - Provide in-depth counseling about your benefits and the effect of work on those benefits.

 - Conduct outreach efforts to beneficiaries of SSI and SSDI.

-- Understands Social Security Disability benefits programs as well as other federal/state/local programs for which beneficiaries might be eligible.
+- Understand Social Security Disability benefits programs as well as other federal, state, and local programs for which you might be eligible.